oyakov/Desert-Wastes/README.md

 - **Fail State**: Leader permadeath or total faction collapse.

 ## Repository Usage
-This repository currently contains design documents, folder scaffolding, and planning artifacts only.
-No Unity project files or binary assets exist yet.
-Use the documents in `docs/` to understand the intended architecture, systems, and testing strategy.
-Future milestones will add Unity project settings, assembly definitions, and source code following the outlined plans.
+This repository now includes the Unity project scaffold alongside the design documentation.
+Project settings, assembly definitions, and core deterministic services are in place to support forthcoming overworld and base mode systems.
+Use the documents in `docs/` to understand the intended architecture, systems, and testing strategy while the early runtime foundation comes together.

 ## Contribution Rules
 - Read `docs/ARCHITECTURE.md`, `docs/TEST_PLAN.md`, and `docs/NAMING.md` before contributing.